blik616287/intune_autoinstall/README.md

 After the initial autoinstall, the box will reboot with disk encryption enabled
   - Input the disk encryption password to continue.
-  - Cloud-init will install the required packages and output out-of-band TTY connection details to the VNC.
+  - This reboot will proceed to install the MDM handled packages
+  - After completion it will reboot

+After the cloud-init reboot
-  - In order for the MDM changes to full take place (e.g., the hostname change), reboot and enter your disk encryption password one more time.
+  - Input the disk encryption password to continue.
+  - Out-of-band TTY connection details will be printed for the VNC.

 ## Workflow Diagram